Candida Auris: Dangerous fungal pathogen spreads in Germany - Breaking Latest News

-The pathogen Candida auris, which belongs to the yeast fungi, was only discovered in 2009 – it appeared out of nowhere and has been spreading ever since.
+The pathogen Candida auris, which is one of the yeast fungi, was only discovered in 2009 – it seemed to appear out of nowhere and has been spreading ever since.
 Infection with this type of fungus can lead to a type of blood poisoning and severe organ damage, especially in immunocompromised people.
 In such patients, the death rate can be more than 30 percent, in part because the fungus is resistant to many common antifungal drugs.

 US disease agency CDC: “Urgent Threat”